What is a Fixed Asset?

 The balance sheet of a company contains statements of its assets, shareholders’ equity and liabilities.
 Assets are commonly divided into two subparts – noncurrent assets and current assets.
 The difference between them lies in their usage.
-Noncurrent assets are properties and assets of a business which are not easily transformed into hard cash.
-Meaning of current assets will be discussed later, on this page.
+Noncurrent assets are properties and assets of a business that are not easily transformed into hard cash.
+The meaning of current assets will be discussed later, on this page.
 The various kinds of noncurrent assets cover:

-Generally, a fixed asset is purchased for supply and manufacturing of commodities and services.
-Production may be done for rental purposes, third parties or for a company’s personal use.
+Generally, a fixed asset is purchased for the supply and manufacturing of commodities and services.
+Production may be done for rental purposes, third parties or a company’s personal use.

 The phrase fixed asset means that these holdings are not supposed to be utilised within the financial year.
 Fixed assets have a materialistic form and are shown on a balance sheet in the form of PP&E.